Teams for Frontline

 We tested early design concepts with customers to validate assumptions & gauge initial impressions to inform our planning.

-Based on user feedback, development cost, and business impact, the triad team agreed on a roadmap for implementation.
+Afterwards, based on user feedback, development cost, and business impact, the triad team agreed on a roadmap for implementation.

 Solution overview